fern-api/fern/packages/docs/docs/tutorial.md

 fern/
 └── api
 		├── definition
-				├── api.yml # Your API's name and the authentication scheme └── imdb.yml # An example Fern Definition for IMDb (International Movie Database) └── generators.yml # A list of code generators you're using fern.config.json # Configure your organization name and the version of Fern CLI you're using
+				├── api.yml # Your API name and the authentication scheme └── imdb.yml # An example Fern Definition for IMDb (International Movie Database) └── generators.yml # A list of code generators you're using fern.config.json # Configure your organization name and the version of Fern CLI you're using